eeditiones/tei-examples/.github/ISSUE_TEMPLATE/tei-example-template.md

 briefly describe your sample file in terms of genre, period and any particularities of the material that may be of interest for teaching or preparing a TEI Publisher Demo example, e.g.

+> 18century manuscript record with structural (divisions), transcriptional features (abbreviations, additions, corrections, deletions, illegible fragments) and semantic information (people, places, dates, terms, organisations) encoded.

-Date of origin: 1798-03-24
+> Date of origin: 1798-03-24
-Shelfmark: StASZ HA.IV.
+> Shelfmark: StASZ HA.IV.
 470.004, Nr.
 115
-Language: German
+> Language: German
-Transmission: Draft, 2 pages
+> Transmission: Draft, 2 pages
-Medium: paper
+> Medium: paper
-Content: Schwyz entlässt Gams in die Freiheit
+> Content: Schwyz entlässt Gams in die Freiheit
-Genre:
+> Genre:

 ## Licence